-Tasting olive oil is similar to tasting wine.
-And just like wine, olive oil has a variety of flavors and aromas.
+Tasting extra virgin olive oil is similar to tasting wine.
+And just like wine, extra virgin olive oil has a variety of flavors and aromas.
 High-end organic extra virgin olive oil should taste like fresh herbs and fruit, with a range of profiles from delicate to complex.
 In contrast, low quality oil just tastes like oil.

-Swirl the oil gently to release aromas.
+Swirl the EVOO gently to release aromas.
 Keep the glass covered until you’re ready to sniff.

 Sniff by placing your nose to the edge of the glass, inhale deeply through your nose and identify aromas.

 Slurp noisily through your mouth to emulsify the oil and help spread it through your mouth.
-This will help release the flavors of the oil.
+This will help release the flavors of the extra virgin olive oil.

 Swallow and take note of the flavors you taste.